 The largest Tops gate is 4m high, although gates up to10m high in concrete have been designed.
 For larger gates of greater than 3m high, they have an added advantage in providing an access way across the gates which can even be used by light vehicles.
+(Peter Townshend, pers comm).

-The TOPS gate is used on ogee type spillways, but it is the only effective type of gate for side channel spillways with a flat sloping spillway channel as illustrated in Figure 7. below.
+The TOPS gate is used on ogee type spillways, but it is the only effective type of gate for side channel spillways with a flat sloping spillway channel as illustrated in Figure 6. below.

-Figure 7.
+Figure 6.
 Avis Dam Namibia: 3m high TOPS gates on a side channel spillway

-The TOPS gate has also been used as a scour gate to provide a large scour discharge for an 8m high river weir as illustrated in Figure 8. below.
+The TOPS gate has also been used as a scour gate to provide a large scour discharge for an 8m high river weir as illustrated in Figure 7. below.

-Figure 8.
+Figure 7.
 4m high TOPS gate, an effective scour gate on the Rundu river weir, Zimbabwe

-The TOPS gate has also been modified for estuarine regions to act both ways to pass floods from inland into a tidal estuary, but will close automatically for high tides to prevent flooding inland by sea water as seen in Figure 9 below.
+The TOPS gate has also been modified for estuarine regions to act both ways to pass floods from inland into a tidal estuary, but will close automatically for high tides to prevent flooding inland by sea water as seen in Figure 8 below.

-Figure 9.
+Figure 8.
 TOPS estuarine gate on the Karatara river at Sedgefield, South Africa